polskikiel/helm-broker/docs/releasing.md

 Follow these steps to create a new `helm-broker` release 0.6.0:

-1. Change images tag in the `charts/helm-broker/values.yaml` to 0.6.0:
+1. Checkout on master and pull the latest changes:

     ```
+    git checkout master
+    git pull
+    ```
+2. Prepare the release:

+    ```
     make VERSION=0.6.0 cut-release
     ```
 Above command do the following things:
-  - stash your changes
-  - checkout on master
-  - pull the latest master
-  - change the images tag in the `charts/helm-broker/values.yaml` to 0.6.0
+  - changes the images tag in the `charts/helm-broker/values.yaml` to 0.6.0
   - creates a commit with the changes

-2. Push the release:
+3. Push the release:

     ```
     git push {remote} 0.6.0
     ```

+It triggers the Prow CI release job for that branch.

     >**NOTE:** If you want to push the tag to the upstream, run the following command:
     >```
     >git push upstream 0.6.0
     >```

-3. After Prow CI job finish, go to the **releases** tab where the new release appears.
+4. After Prow CI job finish, go to the **releases** tab where the new release appears.
 The new branch is available in the **branches** tab.

 ### Create a release from the release branch

-Follow these steps to create a new addon release 0.6.1:
+Follow these steps to create a new `helm-broker` release 0.6.1:

 1. Checkout the release branch with the latest changes.
 For example: